Skip to content

 }

-// Define the loader function that returns the CommandRunner
+// Create a loader function that returns the command implementation

 console.log(`Hello, ${ctx.values.name}!`)